phetsims/function-builder/doc/equation-formats.md

 (4) Adjacent multiplication and division is NOT collapsed, eg: * 2 / 3 → [2x]/3

-(5) Adjacent multiplication and division is an exception.
-If it evaluates to 1, it is collapsed and hidden, eg: / 3 * 3 → x
+(5) Adjacent multiplication and division that evaluates to 1 is an exception, it is collapsed and hidden, eg: / 3 * 3 → x

 (6) If the fragment preceding multiplication contains operators, the fragment is wrapped in parentheses, eg: - 3 * 2 → 2(x-3)